pydicom/pynetdicom/docs/tutorials/create_scu.rst

 connection is closed automatically (if required), and we don't need to do anything further.

+If you don't release the association yourself then it will remain established until the connection is closed, usually when one of the timeouts expires on either the *requestor* or *acceptor* AE.

 So, let's see what happens when we run our code.
 Open a new terminal and run the file: